FIRE Guidelines and Application

 Grants and funding

-No funding is provided in the FIRE Consultancy program, but if you are accepted and invited to apply for the Virtual Newsroom, you would be eligible for a standard story grant of up to $12,500— plus smaller specialty grants—and significantly more services.
-For more, see below or Virtual Newsroom.
+No funding is provided in the FIRE Consultancy program, but if you are accepted and invited to apply for the Virtual Newsroom, you would be eligible for a standard story grant of up to $12,500; a Greenlight Grant $25,000 if you inquire by deadline below—plus smaller specialty grants—and significantly more services.
+To be eligible for $25,000 Greenlight Grants, you would inquire by an application deadline of April 27, 2026,.
+For more, see below, Virtual Newsroom, or Applying for Greenlight Grants.

 Commitment from an outlet